 The scheme is part of the Belgian government's plan to simplify the country's administrative processes.

 Belgian citizens have a single, sovereign identity.
 They also have a single trusted digital identity why provides citizens with access to all services.

-In the background, privacy protection operators are actively working to protect privacy, and control flows and the barriers between different areas.
+In the background, privacy protection operators actively protect privacy, control flows, and the barriers between different areas.
 This essential pragmatism has generated spectacular savings in terms of the costs of managing and using secure eID cards.

 Pragmatism and consultation with all parties involved have been the keystones for the success of this program.
 But probably the most remarkable aspect is that Belgium wasted no time by becoming engaged in ideological struggles on data protection.

-Security is not a way to better lock up the past, but to open the door to a safer future.
+Security is not a way to better lock up the past and open the door to a safer future.

 It is not data that is being protected, but data flow because we know that we need to prevent the misuse of such flows from beginning to end.